She had come back to the table to feast on His Word, eager to continue from where she

 lucky, but now I see so much more.
 It’s being willing to give when others would take; to

 love when others turn to hate.
 To not repay evil for evil.
-To stay in the process of
+To stay in the process of healing

-the way to become part of the kingdom of heaven.
+to become part of the kingdom of heaven.

 She sat there, thankful for the relief from her ongoing anger and confusion from events